NathanHarding/Covid.jl/README.md

 The _actual_ number of new cases is E.
 The _actual_ number of active cases is N - S - R - D.
 The _actual_ number of cumulative cases is N - S.

+## Contacts

+Each person has the following contacts:

+- Household: The people you live with.
+- Social:    Family and friends that you don't live with.
+- School:    People you see at school.
+Applicable only if you're 23 or under, or if your work place is a school.
+- Workplace: People you work with.
+Applicable if you don't attend school and don't work at a school.
+- Community: Strangers that you interact with when shopping, commuting, visiting the public library, cinema, etc.

 ## Time